 HOW TO READ YOUR PRESCRIPTION

 A prescription for soft contacts includes a particular brand, as not all styles and materials are the same, and a number of other measurements per eye such as the curvature and diameter of the lens.
-Desio brands are only available in two curvatures and sizes and these measurements might not be included in the prescription.
-New Sensual Beauty lenses collection, Two Shades of Grey and Coffee collection are offered in DIA (14.5mm) and BC (8.7mm)
+Desio brands are available in two curvatures and sizes and these measurements might not be included in the prescription.
+New Sensual Beauty lenses collection, Two Shades of Grey and Coffee collection are offered in DIA (14.5mm) and BC (8.7mm).
+Attitude Collection lenses are offered in DIA (14.2mm) and BC (8.7mm).

 The prescription also includes: